krustlet/krustlet/docs/topics/architecture.md

 repository), but Kubernetes still thinks of them as a "container."
 The basic workflow is like this:

 1. `kubelet` receives a pod event from the stream
-1. Depending on the event type (added, modified, deleted), it calls the corresponding `Provider` method and creates, updates, or stops/deletes the "container"
+1. Each event either a) spawns a new pod (implemented as a state machine) or b) triggers cleanup
-1. The `Provider` does work and returns an error if there is a problem
+1. The `Provider` does its work and returns an error if there is a problem